 How long will the renovation take?

 The construction part of the renovation project is expected to last for eight months.
-The construction work will commence in mid-December 2020, right after the examination of Term 1 2020/21, and will be completed by mid-August 2021.
-According to the tentative schedule, 1/F will be ready for use in the 2021/22 Term 1 while the newly built mezzanine floor will be ready for use in mid-October 2021 subject to the approvals from different government departments.
+The construction work will commence in mid-December 2020, right after the examination of Term 1 2020/21, and is expected to be completed by mid-August 2021.
+According to the tentative schedule, 1/F will be ready for use in the 2021/22 Term 1 while the newly built mezzanine floor will be ready for use in early 2022 subject to approvals from different government departments.

 Who is responsible for the construction?